An image of a person taking notes while watching a design master class.

 Transition into a UX Career: Top Insights

 Today’s world relies on technology more than ever.
-We use apps to order food, websites to book travel and smart devices to control our homes.
-How we interact with these technologies has become a big part of our daily lives.
-User Experience (UX) design is about creating technology that is easy and enjoyable to use.
-Understand how to get into a career where you design products and services that work in user-friendly ways in the IxDF UX Careers: Set Yourself Up for Success Master Class.
+Think about it: we use apps to order food, websites to book travel and smart devices to control our homes—and how we interact with these technologies has become a massive part of our daily lives.
+And the winds of change keep blowing as yet more sophisticated products continue to emerge to keep up with tech advancements and users’ expectations.
+User experience (UX) design is about creating technology that’s easy and enjoyable to use—and it’s the way to get behind this “wind” and guide users as well as steer brands to heightened levels of satisfaction and success.
+Now’s a great chance to understand how to get into a career where you design products and services that work in user-friendly ways—in the IxDF UX Careers: Set Yourself Up for Success Master Class.

-You might think UX design is an exciting career opportunity, and you're not alone.
-It's a fast-growing field with many opportunities to create digital experiences that people love.
-But maybe you have a few doubts:
+You might think UX design is an exciting career opportunity—and you're not alone.
+Indeed, it's a fast-growing field that’s filled with many opportunities to create digital experiences that people love and keep coming back for more.
+Even so, maybe you’ve got a few doubts—and perhaps they’re these:

 • Where do I even start?